How to Manage 2022 Bye Weeks in Your Fantasy Football League

 George Kritikos: I usually drop my starter unless I have a truly elite kicker or defense who provides a true advantage every week.
 I will stream in many cases unless there are transaction limits, a competitive waiver wire, or large rosters that convince other owners to roster multiple options.
 Most kickers and defenses are pretty similar overall so there is rarely a reason not to play matchups.

-Chris Allen: Unless it’s a kicker attached to one of the top offenses in the league (Lutz, Butker, etc.), I stream the position on a weekly basis.
+Chris Allen: Unless it’s a kicker attached to one of the top offenses in the league (Bass, Butker, etc.), I stream the position on a weekly basis.
 A lot of the concepts Denny Carter and Jennifer Eakins discuss in their kicker pieces are staples to my process for selecting a kicker.
 Defenses have a bit more nuance to them as we can, at a high level, project how a defense should fare on a weekly basis.
-I don’t typically draft the elite defenses (SF, BAL, etc.) as their yearly performances vary year over year.
-I will find a unit with good players attached to a strong offense (e.g. NO, KC) to start the season and will stream if their performance begins to wane.
+I don’t typically draft the elite defenses (DAL, NE, etc.) as their yearly performances vary year over year.
+I will find a unit with good players attached to a strong offense (e.g. BUF, KC) to start the season and will stream if their performance begins to wane.

 Consensus: Most of the analysts agree that the positions are streamable, but will keep an elite player if possible.
 Perhaps the best note here is not to draft one early.
 George re-iterated a key development in all leagues – check your league settings!
 Transaction and roster limits can answer this question for you.